TropicalBastos/Drones/README.md

 # Testing

 To run tests simply run `npm test` and the test suite which is based on `mocha` and `enzyme` will go through the backend and frontend tests in that order.
-More frontend tests need to be made as there are a lot of components to deal with, especially ones that interface with third party components like `Map`, `TileLayer` and `Popup` from `react-leaflet`.
+More frontend tests need to be made as there are a lot of components to deal with, especially ones that interface with third party components like `Map`, `TileLayer` and `Popup` from `react-leaflet`.<br /><br />
-The Enzyme test suite is not compatible with React 16's context api which makes frontend testing with React-Leaflet's map api cumbersome, needs a workaround.
+<strong>Note:</strong> the Enzyme test suite is not compatible with React 16's context api which makes frontend testing with React-Leaflet's map api cumbersome, needs a workaround.

 # Development
 ## Backend Architecture

 <p>Drones' backend is based on Express and takes inspiration from the acclaimed Laravel framework.
 The code follows the MVC pattern and the logic is split up into models (data models), controllers and a single view (which is worked by the React frontend side).</p>

-<p>The models at play are the DataProvider class and the InMemoryDataPersistor - given the small scale of the app the data persistor works an internal array in memory which is consumed by the DataProvider which in turn sends that data to the controller of whom called it.</p>
+The models at play are the `DroneDataProvider` class and the `InMemoryDataPersistor` - given the small scale of the app, the data persistor works an internal array in memory which is consumed by the DataProvider which in turn sends that data to the controller.<br />

-<p>The currently single controller DroneController takes requests from Express and returns either a file or a json response based on the route.</p>
+The currently single controller `DroneController` takes requests from Express and returns either a file or a json response based on the route. <br />

 <p>The routes are agregated by a ligtweight provider which injects them into express automagically.
 Thus, all routes are contained within an isolated and maintanable file, and if needed can be sharded into many different files for increased scalability.</p>